 Nepal is also a popular travel destination for World Heritage Sites explorer or traveler.
-Here one can explore different UNESCO World Heritage Sites with a mix of cultural and natural heritages.
+Here one can explore different UNESCO World Heritage Sites with a mix of cultural and natural heritage.
 And the capital Kathmandu itself is the top favorite among tourists for 7 Cultural Heritage Sites under Kathmandu Valley by UNESCO.
 It was a privilege to explore some of the top heritage sites during my tours in Nepal.
-Do you like exploring cultural heritages around?
-This post is to explore UNESCO Cultural Heritage Sites and the following 4 are the must-visit Cultural World Heritage Sites in Nepal.
+Do you like exploring UNESCO World Heritage Sites?
+This post is to explore UNESCO Cultural Heritage Sites, and the following 4 are the must-visit Cultural World Heritage Sites in Nepal.

-If you’re planning for UNESCO Cultural World Heritage Sites tour in Nepal then first you can go for Kathmandu Valley and then Lumbini.
+If you’re planning for the UNESCO Cultural World Heritage Sites tour in Nepal, then first you can go to Kathmandu Valley and then Lumbini.
 The list of UNESCO Cultural Heritage Sites under Kathmandu Valley is Boudhanath Stupa, Swayambhunath Temple, Pashupatinath Temple, Kathmandu Durbar Square, Bhaktapur Durbar Square, Patan Durbar Square, and Changu Narayan Temple.
 And for SAARC countries, Nepal offers the lowest cost ticket to visit any Cultural World Heritage Sites.

-But if you keep interest only on UNESCO Natural Heritage Sites then Sagarmatha National Park and Chitwan National Park are must-visit for you in Nepal.
-So, there are total 10 UNESCO World Heritage Sites in Nepal to explore.
-During 2015 massive earthquake many Cultural Heritage Sites under Kathmandu Valley got damaged.
+But if you keep interested only on UNESCO Natural Heritage Sites, then Sagarmatha National Park and Chitwan National Park are must-visit for you in Nepal.
+So, there are a total of 10 UNESCO World Heritage Sites in Nepal to explore.
+During the 2015 massive earthquake, many Cultural Heritage Sites under Kathmandu Valley got damaged.
 But most already renovated and also reopened for the tourists.

 UNESCO Cultural World Heritage Sites in Nepal [Top 4]

-The reason many likes to visit Cultural Heritage Sites are to be familiar with the history and culture of that country or place.
-But here in Nepal, you can learn a lot about the life of Buddha and Buddhism by exploring many Buddha Pilgrimage sites which are UNESCO World Heritage Sites.
-And so Nepal is also popular to the world as Land of Buddha.
+Many like to visit Cultural Heritage Sites are to be familiar with the history and culture of that country or place.
+But here in Nepal, you can learn a lot about the life of Buddha and Buddhism by exploring many Buddha Pilgrimage sites, which are UNESCO World Heritage Sites.
+And so Nepal is also famous to the world as Land of Buddha.
 The following are my top favorite Cultural World Heritage Sites in Nepal.

-Lumbini is one of the most popular Buddha Pilgrimage sites among Buddhists from many countries in the world.
-This is the birth place of Lord Gautam Buddha.
+Lumbini is one of the most famous Buddha Pilgrimage sites among Buddhists from many countries in the world.
+It is the birthplace of Lord Gautam Buddha.
 The main attraction here is the Maya Devi Temple, one Sacred Pond, and the Pillar of Emperor Ashoka.
-Besides, there are many monuments, temples from various countries, and one Buddha Research Institute.
+Besides, there are many monuments, temples in various countries, and one Buddha Research Institute.

-It is said Lord Buddha took birth here in 623 BC and from then to still is one of the sacred destinations in the world.
+It is said Lord Buddha took birth here in 623 BC, and from then to still is one of the sacred destinations in the world.
 Every year many tourists from different countries visit Lumbini.
-There is one garden and also one oldest Bodhi Tree where many Buddhist monks offer prayers all time.
+There is one garden and also one oldest Bodhi Tree, where many Buddhist monks offer prayers all the time.